WillDudley/Tianshou-MARL-Examples/README.md

 # Tianshou MARL Examples

+*this repo has moved to the PettingZoo repo*

 Uses Python3.8 and the dependencies outlined in `requirements.txt`.

 For assistance please reach out on the official Gymnasium and PettingZoo discord via the following invite link: https://discord.gg/nHg2JRN489.